Data protection

 Value: 1

 Purpose: This cookie is a first-party cookie from Vimeo.
-The cookie collects information on how you use Vimeo’s service.
-For example, the cookie stores details on when you pause a video and resume it.
+The cookie collects information on how you use the Vimeo service.
+For example, the cookie stores when you pause or play a video.

 Name: _ga